mechanomy/Gears.jl/readme.md

 # Gears.jl
 This package models Gears generally, including:
 * functions for calculating involute tooth profiles
-* working with gear parameters and equations
+* working with gear parameters and handbook equations
 * gear standards
-* plotting
+* plotting and other geometric outputs

 As these encompass a lot of terrain, the aim is not to be comprehensive but immediately useful, supporting quick prototyping of gears especially through 3D printing.

 ## Basic example

 <!-- GearTransmissions.jl uses this package to model gear trains in various configurations. -->